adil-salim/adil-salim.github.io/research.md

 I have reviewed papers for:

+- Journal of the Royal Statistical Society: Series B
+- NeurIPS
+- Applied Mathematics and Optimization
+- IEEE Transactions on Information Theory
 - IEEE Transactions on Signal and Information Processing over Networks
-- IEEE Transactions on Information Theory
+- IEEE Signal Processing Letters

 ## Awards